 Ethane Pipeline.
-In December 2012, our joint venture with Pemex Gas executed an ethane transportation services agreement with Pemex Gas to construct and operate an approximately 226 km pipeline with a designed capacity of up to 151.9 MMcfd (2.7 MMThd) that will supply ethane from the Pemex processing plants located in the states of Tabasco, Chiapas and Veracruz to the Etileno XXI ethylene cracker and polyethylene plant located in the state of Veracruz.
-The pipeline is scheduled to begin operations in the third quarter of 2014.
-Pemex Gas will be the sole customer of this pipeline under a 21-year dollar-denominated take-or-pay capacity agreement, which will be indexed to inflation.
-The Etileno XXI plant is owned by Braskem IDESA, S.A.P.I. de C.V.
+In December 2012, our joint venture with Pemex Gas executed an ethane transportation services agreement with Pemex Gas to construct and operate an approximately 226 km pipeline with a designed capacity of up to 151.9 MMcfd (2.7 MMThd) that will supply ethane from the Pemex processing plants located in the states of Tabasco, Chiapas and Veracruz to the Etileno XXI ethylene cracker and polyethylene plant located in the state of Veracruz, which is owned by Braskem IDESA, S.A.P.I. de C.V.
 The cost of construction for this pipeline, which is anticipated to be between approximately US\$275 million and US\$330 million, is expected to be paid for entirely by the joint venture without any additional capital contributions from the partners.
 This pipeline will be the first privately-owned ethane pipeline in Mexico.

 Sonora Pipelines.
 In October 2012, the Mexican Federal Electricity Commission awarded to us two natural gas transportation service agreements.
-Under these agreements, which we entered into with the Mexican Federal Electricity Commission in October and November 2012, we will construct the Sonora Pipelines, located in the states of Sonora and Sinaloa, with a combined length of approximately 835 km and total combined capacity of

-1,280 MMcfd (13.3 MMThd).
-The first segment of this project is an approximately 505 km, 36-inch diameter pipeline with 770 MMcfd (8.0 MMThd) of transportation capacity, and the second segment is an approximately 330 km, 30-inch pipeline with 510 MMcfd (5.3 MMThd) of transportation capacity.
+Under these agreements, which we entered into with the Mexican Federal Electricity Commission in October and November 2012, we will construct the Sonora Pipelines, located in the states of Sonora and Sinaloa, with a combined length of approximately 835 km and total combined capacity of 1,280 MMcfd (13.3 MMThd).
+The first segment of this project is an approximately 505 km, 36-inch diameter pipeline with 770 MMcfd (8.0 MMThd) of transportation capacity, and the second segment is an approximately 330 km, 30inch pipeline with 510 MMcfd (5.3 MMThd) of transportation capacity.
 Pursuant to these agreements, we will provide dollar-denominated firm capacity transportation services to the Mexican Federal Electricity Commission on a take-or-pay basis for a term of 25 years from the date of commercial operation of each of the project's two segments.
 The committed commercial operation dates for these two segments are in years 2014 and 2016, respectively, and contractual penalties will apply, subject to limited exceptions, if we fail to meet the construction schedule in the agreement.
-Our estimated capital expenditures for the Sonora Pipelines are expected to be approximately US\$1.0 billion, and we intend to finance this project through cash from operations, proceeds from this offering and other sources of external capital.
+Our estimated capital expenditures for the Sonora Pipelines are expected to be approximately US\$1.0 billion, and we intend to finance this project through cash from operations, proceeds from the IPO other sources of external capital.
 We may also finance a portion of the project through debt or equity financing from our affiliates.
 In connection with these agreements, we have granted to the Mexican Federal Electricity Commission compliance guarantees in the form of two irrevocable stand-by letters of credit with an aggregate amount of US\$155.0 million, which will be gradually reduced as the project is developed.
 In the event that we do not receive the necessary permits for these projects from the Mexican Energy Regulatory Commission, the Mexican Federal Electricity Commission may be entitled to draw upon these letters of credit.
 We have entered into agreements with various steel pipe producers pursuant to which these producers will provide us with 100% of the steel pipe that will be required for the construction of the Sonora Pipelines.
-We are currently in discussions with an unrelated third party in connection with the construction of the Sonora Pipelines project.